someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 > "he was warned multiple times for the same act he did"; 🤡 "there were multiple warnings not just that day"; 🤡 "at least 5 times from me or more"; 🤡 "oh stop acting like you didn't get those from me"; 🤡 "days prior, daysss, and I am 200% certain about that claim" 🤡

 Nope, no, nope, and uh...
 No, nope. 🤡

+In order to settle the bet in his favor, TekDek wasn't even required to be anywhere *close* to accurate!
+Instead of having to to show a minimum of **5 fake rain warnings** within **a few days**, as he'd been proclaiming this enite time, even just **2 fake rain warnings** within **30 days** would have sufficed, and yet, here we are.

 I think that settles it, then: **TekRekt.**